 Where to stay in Da Nang for Digital Nomads?

 Odds are that if you end up traveling to Da Nang you’ll stay near My Khe beach.
+The real question here is not so much like in which side of the beach you’ll stay.
+It’s more about how deep in the nomad bubble you want to go.
 There are few neighborhoods where the majority of ex-pats and nomads reside.

-Filled with little restaurants, cute cafes, a few workshops, within walking distance to the beach, some nightlife, and a picturesque atmosphere; My An is the best neighborhood for nomads IF you don’t mind some noise.
+Here’s where most nomads land first and for a good reason.
+Mỹ An is filled with little restaurants, cute cafes, a few workshops, within walking distance to the beach, some nightlife, and a picturesque atmosphere.

 What’s the Digital Nomad vibe like in Da Nang?